husarion-ci/ros-docker-img-action/README.md

         description: "In case of \"stable\" release specify the date of the existing docker image in format YYYYMMDD (eg. 20220124)"
         type: string
         default: "20131206"
+      feature_branch_tag_suffix:
+        description: "In case of \"development\" release from a feature branch specify the custom tag suffix for the docker image"
+        type: string
+        default: ""
   repository_dispatch:
     types: [rebuild]
   pull_request: